rylanharper/nitrogen-docs/guide/getting-started.md

 ## Project Structure

-This template is structured into 4 main parts:
+This template is structured into 3 main parts:

 1. `/app`: Contains the pages, components, and scripts responsible for rendering the frontend application.
-2. `/data`: This is where the GraphQL and RESTful data live, which are used by the app modules to generate content.
-3. `/modules`: Here you will find the custom Shopify and Klaviyo modules, handling API integration and runtime logic.
+2. `/modules`: Here you will find the custom Shopify and Klaviyo modules, handling API integration and runtime logic.
-4. `/server`: Mainly used for optional server configurations and sitemap support.
+3. `/server`: Mainly used for optional server configurations and sitemap support.

 ## Project Goals